Generating Hidden Markov Models from Process Models Through Nonnegative Tensor Factorization: Process Modeling, Hidden Markov Models, and nonnegative Tensor Factorization with Model Selection

-Constructing a theoretical process model requires specifying the set of activities making up the process, the order in which these activities take place, and how long, on average, each activity takes.
-We rely on subject matter expertise to develop the process model that includes observations tied to process activities assumed and suggested by experts familiar with the process.
+Constructing a theoretical process model requires specifying the set of activities making up the process, the order in which these activities take place, the expected duration of each activity, and the resources necessary to execute each activity.
+In this endeavor, we rely on subject matter expertise to craft the theoretical process model that incorporates insights and observations provided by experts knowledgeable about the process.
+We utilize the discrete event simulation tool, Simian simulation engine \cite{santhi2015simian}, to actively simulate a process model.

-A discrete event-based process model takes a directed acyclic graph $G = (V,E)$ as input, where the vertex set $V = \{a_1, \ldots, a_n\}$ represent activities of the process, and the edge set $E \subseteq V^2$ represent precedent constraints, i.e., if edge $(a_i, a_j) \in E$, activity $a_i$ must be have been completed before process $a_j$ can be started.
-We also call activity $a_i$ a parent of $a_j$ and $a_j$ a child of $a_i$.
-Each process $p_i$ has a set of values associated with it, in particular $d^{min}_i, d^{max}_i,d^{avg}_i$ which are the minimum, maximum, and average duration of time required to complete the activity that are then input into a $\beta$-distribution for ensemble runs; an additional parameter is a set of resources $R_i \subseteq R$ required for the process for execution, where $R = \{r_1, \ldots, r_k\}$ is a global set of resources.
+Simian relies on three main components to define a process model: the precedence constraints, the activity duration distributions, and the required resources for each activity.
+Simian takes a Directed Acyclic Graph (DAG) $G = (V,E)$ to define the precedence constraints, where the vertex set $V = \{a_1, \ldots, a_n\}$ represent activities of the process, and the edge set $E \subseteq V^2$ represent precedent constraints.
+For example, if edge $(a_i, a_j) \in E$, activity $a_i$ must be have been completed before process $a_j$ can be started.
+Each vertex in the DAG has a distribution of feasible activity durations.
+Each simulation picks values from the distribution for the duration of each activity $a_i$.
+We constrain our models to have exponentially distributed durations, so the duration of activity $a_i \sim \frac{1}{\beta_i} e^{-x/\beta_i}$.
+Simian also requires the specification of a set of resources $R_i \subseteq R$ required for the execution of each activity, where $R = \{r_1, \ldots, r_m\}$ is a global set of resources.
+In our study, we assign an infinite quantity of each resource to $R$, ensuring that limited resources will never impede an activity from starting.
+Additionally, we assign a probability that each resource will be observed for each combination of activities simulating the stochastic nature of realistic scenarios.
+We utilize the resources necessary for each activity as observable quantities.

-A simulation run picks values $\hat{d}_i$ for the duration of activity $a_i$ from the $\beta$-distribution, executes all processes, including interruptions and parallel executions and returns a timestamp pair $(t^s_i, t^e_i)$ designating the start ($t^s_i$) and end ($t^e_i$) times for each activity $a_i$.
-The details of which activities run in parallel, for how long, and which finishes first can change from run to run due to the duration choices.
-Moreover, resource constraints (e.g., when two parallel activities require the same resource) can bring additional diversity to these timestamp results.
-Thus, we resort to statistical analysis on large ensembles of runs to calculate the mean values and for an exponential distribution of durations.
-While several discrete event simulation tools exist, we use the Simian tool \cite{santhi2015simian} due to its built-in support for processes and parallel scalability in order to create large ensemble runs.